 That raises the other big factor for Judge…health.
 Judge missed significant time in three different seasons during his late 20s.
 How will his massive frame age as he moves into his 30s?
 I expect it will be a challenge, although Judge is as capable as anyone to put up some 8-10 WAR seasons and pad his career numbers in a hurry.

 So, to maximize profit, this may be a good time to sell.
-That being said, if you think Judge is on the path to the Hall of Fame, or if you simply enjoy owning his cards, there’s an argument for hanging onto them.
+That being said, if you think Judge is on the path to the Hall of Fame, or if you enjoy owning his cards, there’s an argument for hanging onto them.

 After all, the cards of another non-Hall of Fame single-season home run record-holding New York Yankee continue to sell well over 60 years after he set the record (that’d be Roger Maris).